Exploring the Accuracy of Drone-Applied Herbicide Treatments

 Part Two

 The intent of this part of the study was to explore the new drone design and its capabilities.
-Particularly, the impact of high-speed flight on swath width, displacement and drift.
+Particularly, the impact of high-speed flight on effective swath width, displacement and drift.
 The DJI controller advises an altitude of 5 m or higher (likely a safety consideration).
 We felt this was too high for consistent coverage, and compromised by flying at 4 m (Table 2).

 Treatment CodeRPASSpray Quality (µm)Speed